 Entertainment.
 Entertainment if a representative of the Advisor is in attendance and there is a specific business purpose for the event.
 For example, if a Supervised Person invites a Client or prospective client to dinner, this activity would be permissible entertainment, as long as there is no conflict of interest.
 Reasonable and customary business entertainment, such as an occasional dinner, a ticket to a sporting event, or comparable entertainment, which is neither so frequent nor so extensive as to raise any question of propriety, is appropriate.
 Events that do not meet the definitions above are to be declined and reported to the CCO.
-If the individual or firm providing the entertainment is not present, the Advisor considers the event to be a "gift" [as defined below].
+If the individual or firm providing the entertainment is not present, the Advisor considers the event to be a "aift" [as defined below].

 Gifts.
-Gifts of nominal value (no more than \$100 per person per calendar year) are appropriate.
+Gifts of nominal value (no more than \$500 per person per calendar year) are appropriate, provided that the gratuity is not subject to the gifting limits of FINRA 3220 or MSRB G-20.
 Also, perishable items received, such as fruit baskets, other food as well as corporate logo apparel are excluded from these requirements, as long as such items do not otherwise conflict with the policies herein.
 Gifts of extraordinary or extravagant nature to a Supervised Person are to be declined or returned.